Skip to main content

 Advertisement

-According to Harbor Foods Marketing Manager Melissa Harbeck, a valuable opportunity for convenience retailers to build brand loyalty through social media is collecting user-generated content.
+A valuable opportunity for convenience retailers to build brand loyalty through social media is collecting user-generated content, noted Harbor Foods Marketing Manager Melissa Harbeck.
 This can include images or videos customers take when visiting an operator's store or consuming a brand's product(s) while they're out and about.

 "Not only does this make collecting content easier, but you also encourage that personal relationship with your customers visiting your store," Harbeck pointed out.
 "If you're looking to get photos, I recommend holding a low-stakes contest, asking customers to send you a picture of where they drink their morning cup of coffee.
 Then, if they're featured on your page, maybe they get a free cup of coffee in the future, or a free pastry."

 While social media can be an effective and engaging tool for convenience retailers to utilize, it is not a one-size-fits-all solution.
-There are many factors at play when determining a social media strategy.
-Everything from where an operator is located and what their goals are, to what audience base they are trying to capture will play a role in how retailers use and optimize social media.
+There are many factors at play when determining a social media strategy — everything from where an operator is located, to what their goals are, to what audience base they are trying to capture will play a role in how each retailer uses and optimizes social media.

 social media blocks teaser